 In 2012, I learned about consolidating my debts, paying out earlier to save on interest payment, and NEVER taking out more than I can comfortably afford to pay back.
 I do not own a credit card “yet” and will not get one until I believe that I need to.
 For now, I am good with that.

 If you want to get your debt paid back fast, you must get strategic.
-This is where the game of spreadsheets and graphs come into play.
+This is where the game of spreadsheets and graphs comes into play.
 And you might not like this approach, so find an alternative.

 In my monthly income and expense tracker, I have a sheet called my repayment map.
-This is where I track and update every single month, the amount I have paid out, the balance, and see where what I can pay out earlier.
+This is where I track and update every single month, the amount I have paid out, the balance, and see where I can pay out earlier.
 In March of this year, I paid out my biggest lump 7 months in advance.

 Don’t be afraid to have fun with it

-I added a graph illustration as a fun approach for motivation to keep going, paying more than the minimum, and closing out in lump-sums when I could to save interest.
+I added a graph illustration as a fun approach for motivation to keep going, paying more than the minimum, and closing out in lump sums when I could to save interest.
 It can seem depressing in the beginning, but life-changing.

 For example, If I knew that paying 5 months would equate to $5k, but If I saved 2 months’ worth of interest that would mean an additional 2k in my bank account.

-The goal of the graph was to give me room to play with the numbers as I thought about the long term benefits and not the short term “pain” for a lack of a better word.
+The goal of the graph was to give me room to play with the numbers as I thought about the long-term benefits and not the short-term “pain” for a lack of a better word.